Companion

 When you lead the group through risky situations, make a Check along with everyone you are leading to see how it plays out.

-Compare every roll, the one with the most hits determines the final outcome.
-As the leader, you lose 1 Stamina for each Check, including yours, that gets no Hits.
+Compare every roll, the one with the most Hits determines the final outcome.
+As the leader, your character gains a “Fatigued” Condition for each Check, including theirs, that gets 0 Hits.

 Luck